Risk appetite plunges

 This 10-year illustration captures the cyclicality of investors' appetite for risk.

 March '16–Jan '18

 Risk assets rally amid improving commodity prices, perceived stability in China's macro data, and expectations for gradualist Fed policy.

 Source: Putnam.
-Data as of December 31, 2017.
-To create the Global Risk Appetite Index, we weigh the monthly excess returns of 30 different asset classes over 3-month T-bills relative to the trailing 2-year volatility of each asset class.
-The higher the excess return and the lower the volatility, the greater the risk appetite; conversely, the lower the excess return and the higher the volatility, the stronger the risk aversion.
+Data as of June 30, 2022.
+To create the Global Risk Appetite Index, we weigh the monthly relative returns of 30 different asset classes over 3-month T-bills relative to the trailing 2-year volatility of each asset class.
+The higher the relative return and the lower the volatility, the greater the risk appetite; conversely, the lower the relative return and the higher the volatility, the stronger the risk aversion.

 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon as research or investment advice regarding any strategy or security in particular.